 Unit 16: Probability

 Probability of an event, addition and multiplication theorems of probability and their application; Conditional probability; Bayes’ Theorem, the probability distribution of a random variate; Binomial and Poisson distributions and their properties.

 Trigonometrical identities and equations.
 Inverse trigonometric functions and their properties.
 Properties of triangles, including centroid, incentre, circum-centre and orthocenter, solution of triangles.
 Heights and Distances.

 Contents of the subjects for KIITEE exam in B.Tech (lateral entry) are mentioned below:

 Unit 1: Ordinary Differential Equation

-Differential equation of first order.
-Linear differential equation of second order (homogeneous and nonhomogeneous case).
-Cauchy, Euler’s equation, Application of first order differential equations (mixture problem, Newton’s law of cooling, orthogonal trajectory).
+The differential equation of first order.
+The linear differential equation of second order (homogeneous and nonhomogeneous case).
+Cauchy, Euler’s equation, Application of first-order differential equations (mixture problem, Newton’s law of cooling, orthogonal trajectory).
 Application to LCR circuits, Application to free and forced vibration of Mass spring system.